michaeldzjap/laravel-two-factor-authentication/README.md

     dispatch(new SendSMSToken($user));
 }
 ```
-The body of the second function can be left empty if you do not want to send a two-factor authentication token immediately after login.
-You might for instance want the user to instantiate this process from the form.
+The body of the second function can be left empty if you do not want to send a two-factor authentication token automatically after a successful login attempt.
+Instead, you might want the user to instantiate this process from the form him/herself.
 In that case you would have to add the required route(s) and controller method(s) yourself.
 The best place for this would be the `TwoFactorAuthController` to be discussed next.

 2 Add a `TwoFactorAuthController` in `app/Http/Controllers/Auth` with the following content:
 ```php